-- 6. (Optional) You can set additional configuration parameters to specify the information that you want to retrieve.
-For more information about the parameters that you can use, refer to the AEM Connector Reference. - 7.
-Save and close the configuration file.
+6. (Optional) You can set additional configuration parameters to specify the information that you want to retrieve.
+For more information about the parameters that you can use, refer to the AEM Connector Reference.

 Schedule Fetch Tasks

 The connector automatically runs the fetch tasks that you have configured, based on the schedule in the configuration file.
 To modify the schedule, follow these steps.